flipcoder/textbeat/README.md

 Note durations can be manually controlled by adding * to increase value by powers of two, You can also add a fractional value to multiply this.
-These types of fraction values are used throughout decadence.
+These types of fraction values are used throughout textbeat.
 The opposite of this is the dot (.) which halves note values